Note: The following review was originally published in September 2016 as part of our Fantastic Fest coverage.

 From the film’s first frame, the director places us directly within Conor’s childhood experience.
 The boy is constantly shut out of the adult world.
 We, along with Conor, only learn the facts of his mother’s illness second-hand or through mostly closed doors.
 The director has a Lubitsch and Bergman-esque obsession with doorways, with what they reveal and obscure.
 At its best, the film recalls the genius of the latter mastermind’s Fanny & Alexander and speaks to the existential terror of being a child.

 Likewise, Bayona shoots the beginning of the film from the perspective of a child.
 Alongside cinematographer Oscar Faura, he keeps the camera low and the angle wide; as such, Conor’s house and all the other corollary environments become a looming, strange world.
-Aided by the gothic production design of Eugenio Caballero (Oscar winner for Pan’s Labyrinth), the first half of the film exhibits a mystical, fairytale quality.
+Aided by the gothic production design of Eugenio Caballero (an Oscar winner for Pan’s Labyrinth), the first half of the film exhibits a mystical, fairytale quality.

 Throughout the film, the Monster tells Conor three stories, all fables, that teach a different lesson about the pitfalls of binary thinking.
 They feature tales of kings and apothecaries, where the line between good and evil is hard to define.
 As the Monster explains, “There is no good or bad.
 Most people are somewhere in between.”
 These three segments are presented with beautiful watercolor animation, and while they could have easily felt out of place, they blend in seamlessly with the esoteric world Bayona and Ness have created.

 Namely because as Ness’ poignant story unfolds, Bayona keeps pace with visual, tonal shifts.
 For instance, as Conor learns about the harsh realities of loss, the film leans more and more towards realism.
 The warm, childlike colors of the film’s first half turn cold and harsh as the sweet, orange hues shift to stark blues.
 Actors are even filmed straight on, matching the fundamental, visual storytelling at hand.
 Moments of great tragedy and emotional resonance are interspersed with incisive gasps of levity.
-These moments are genuinely hilarious and a welcome respite from the tear-jerking narrative, proving that, even at its dreariest, A Monster Calls never loses its playfulness and childlike wonder.
+These moments are genuinely hilarious and a welcome respite from the tear-jerking narrative, proving that even at its dreariest, A Monster Calls never loses its playfulness and sense of childlike wonder.

 The same can be said of the film’s imaginative director.
-Nearly 10 years ago, Bayona wowed with his 2007 debut, The Orphanage, and won over more eyes and ears with his 2012 followup, The Impossible.
-With A Monster Calls, however, he displays the knowledge, assurance, and wit of a filmmaker truly coming into his own.
+Nearly 10 years ago, Bayona wowed audiences with his 2007 debut, The Orphanage, and won over more eyes and ears with his 2012 followup, The Impossible.
+With A Monster Calls, he displays the knowledge, assurance, and wit of a filmmaker truly coming into his own.
 Entertaining, tonally impeccable, and heartbreaking, this is a monster movie with a very human heart.